aerogear/aerogear-unifiedpush-server/README.md

 This project uses handlebar templates( *.hbs )

 Grunt is watching for changes in the "templates" directory and will recomplile "scripts/templates.js" with the new template

+### Known Issues

+Sometimes the incorrect version of ember templates gets installed when doing a clean `npm install` , running `npm install` a second time can fix it